ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Replay Attacks {#replay}

-Encrypted requests can be copied and replayed by the oblivious proxy resource.
-The threat model for oblivious HTTP allows the possibility that an oblivious proxy resource might replay requests.
-Furthermore, if a client sends an encrypted request in TLS early data (see {{Section 8 of TLS}} and
+Encrypted requests can be copied and replayed by the Oblivious Relay resource.
+The threat model for oblivious HTTP allows the possibility that an Oblivious Relay Resource might replay requests.
+Furthermore, if a client sends an Encapsulated Request in TLS early data (see {{Section 8 of TLS}} and
 {{!RFC8470}}), a network-based adversary might be able to cause the request to be replayed.
 In both cases, the effect of a replay attack and the mitigations that might be employed are similar to TLS early data.